ITEC 299 How to Learn with Your Mobile Device (Units: 3)

 Examination of game design theories, learning theories, and instructional design models.
 Survey of game design fundamentals and game play elements.
 Developing a game prototype by application theories and models.
 Introduction to and hands on practice with a game design engine.
 (Plus-minus letter grade only)

-ITEC 819 Mobile Application Design and Development (Units: 3)
+ITEC 823 Augmented and Virtual Reality Based Multimedia Development (Units: 3)

-Develop multimedia skills through experience with hardware and software tools for the production of instructional multimedia.
-Development of competence at storyboarding, authoring, graphics, digital sound, animation, and movie editing in the context of applying interactive principles which promote learning.
+Develop multimedia skills through experience with AR and VR software tools for the production of accessible instructional multimedia.
+Development of competence at scriptwriting and authoring in the context of applying multimedia design and interactivity principles, which promotes engagement and learning.

 ITEC 825 Digital Product Usability Testing (Units: 3)